Ahh, the joys of giving your dog a bath.

 This practice is known in the industry as “greenwashing”.

-In this category we will score all-natural ingredients more highly than chemically refined ones, as natural ingredients don’t irritate a dogs skin and there are less potential side-effects.
+In this category, we will score all-natural ingredients more highly than chemically refined ones, as natural ingredients don’t irritate a dogs skin and there are fewer potential side-effects.

 The following are four chemicals that are most often used in dog shampoos.
 We will deduct points from any shampoo that includes one or more of these ingredients.